Essay Poetry: The Initiator

 Denny Januar Ali, known as Denny JA (born 4 January 1963 in Palembang, South Sumatra) is a writer, political consultant, intellectual, litterateur, entrepreneur, and researcher.
 In 2021, the Essay Poetry Community nominated him as a nominee for the Nobel Prize in Literature.
 In Indonesia, Denny JA is listed as the second person ever to be nominated as a Nobel Literature nominee after Pramoedya Ananta Toer.
 He holds records in the academic, political, social media, literature and cultural worlds in Indonesia.

 On August 16, 2018, he and his institution Lingkaran Survei Indonesia held the largest political education and were awarded the Guinness World Records.
 As for the award in literary works, he received the 2021 ASEAN Humanitarian and Diplomacy Literature Award from the Sabah Language and Literature Agency, Malaysia and the 2021 Lifetime Achievement Award from the Indonesian Writers Guild Satupena for his dedication and innovation in the world of writing for 40 years.

 Essay Poetry Community

 The essay poetry community has now spread to ASEAN countries.
 Various activities are organized by this community, ranging from writing stories about public relations in ASEAN to monthly webinars.
 Datuk Jasni Matlani and Fatin Hamama lead the ASEAN essay poetry community.
-Meanwhile, Monica Anggi JR and Irsyad Muhammad coordinated the Indonesian Essay Poetry Network.
+Meanwhile, Monica Anggi JR and Irsyad Mohammad coordinated the Indonesian Essay Poetry Network.